 Some of the acting is a bit ropey.
 Saffron Burrows is the worst offender, she’s rather wooden at times.

-Although she has a few decent emoting moments, she appears to be there simply as she looks nice.
-This includes a gratuitous underwear scene later in the film to – wahey – keep the teenage boys watching happy.
+Although she has a few decent emoting scenes, she appears to be there simply as she looks nice.
+That includes a gratuitous underwear scene later in the film to (wahey) keep the teenage boys watching happy.

-Thomas Jane and Michael Rapaport make an oddly enjoyable odd couple with a bit of a bromance going on.
+Thomas Jane and Michael Rapaport make an strangely enjoyable odd couple with a bit of a bromance going on.

-But they’re surprisingly good, displaying the relevant defiant fear you’d expect to see as the disaster unfolds.
+They’re surprisingly good!
+Displaying the relevant defiant fear you’d expect to see as the disaster unfolds.

 Jane never became a househould name despite his leading man looks, whilst Rapaport is most famous for starring as one of Phoebe’s boyfriends in Friends.